All Episodes

 We cannot get any fatter.

-It's kind of like we're all so fat now that it would take we'd have to all double in size to have the obesity rate go up.
+It's kind of like we're all so fat now that it would take, we'd have to all double in size to have the obesity rate go up.

 It's kind of like my accuracy rating.

-When you're almost always right 99.5% of the time to raise it to 99.6, you've got to be a hundred percent right for months.
+When you're almost always right 99.5% of the time to raise it to 99.6, you've got to be 100% right for months.

-So um being thin is the exception.
+So being thin is the exception.

-Now we got Carol from uh from Coopville.
+Now, we got Carol from Coopville.

-I'm pronouncing it right.
+I hope I'm pronouncing it right.

-Coopville, Washington, is that right, Carol?
+Is that right, Carol?

 Carol?